Consult the following checklist to ensure you’re following best practices before going live.

 You’re treating singulars and plurals as the same

 Make sure to treat plurals and singulars equivalently.
-For example, you may want the engine to consider “film” and “films” equivalent for search purposes.
+For example, you may want the engine to consider “film” and “films” as being equivalent for search purposes.

 You’re removing stop words

 You’ve tested the top 10 queries

-Test your top 10 queries and other analytics metrics to see if you are satisfied with the results.
+Test your top 10 queries and other analytics metrics to see if you’re satisfied with the results.

 You’ve checked for insufficient results

-Check to see if your search is returning any insufficient or unsatisfying results.
+Check to see if your search is returning no or unsatisfying results.

 You’re using highlighting in your results